 The presence or absence of such characters in the spelling of specific names and words is not straightforward.
 Because of the characters' status outside the regular code block for the script, the prospects for their routine use are unclear.
 If both presence and absence of these characters are ruled as acceptable spellings in TLD labels, names and words where these characters are used will become thereby open to use as variant labels.

-A further problem is that many of these characters (e.g., the various “apostrophes” – U+0027 APOSTROPHE, U+02BC MODIFIER LETTER APOSTROPHE, many others in the codeblock 02A0-036F, as well as U+A78B LATIN CAPITAL LETTER SALTILLO and U+A78C LATIN SMALL LETTER SALTILLO etc.) all have very similar small glyphs, and are visually confusable.
+A further problem is that many of these characters (e.g., the various “apostrophes” – U+0027 APOSTROPHE, U+02BC MODIFIER LETTER APOSTROPHE, many others in the codeblock 02A0-036F, as well as U+A78B LATIN CAPITAL LETTER SALTILLO and U+A78C LATIN SMALL LETTER SALTILLO etc.) all have very similar small forms, and are visually confusable.
 Some of these characters, such as U+0027 APOSTROPHE, are not permitted at all in U-labels.

 Class 2.
 Visually Similar, but not Exchangeable